Yaacob Ibrahim

-Yaacob bin Ibrahim (Jawi: يعقوب بن إبراهيم; born 3 October 1955) is a Singaporean former politician who served as Minister-in-charge of Muslim Affairs between 2002 and 2018, Minister for Community Development, Youth and Sports between 2002 and 2004, Minister for the Environment and Water Resources between 2004 and 2011, Minister for Communications and Information between 2011 and 2018, and Minister-in-charge of Cyber Security between 2015 and 2018.
-A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing the Kolam Ayer division of Jalan Besar GRC between 1997 and 2020.
+Yaacob bin Ibrahim (Jawi: يعقوب بن إبراهيم; born 3 October 1955) is a Singaporean former People's Action Party politician who served as minister-in-charge of Muslim affairs between 2002 and 2018, minister for community development, youth and sports between 2002 and 2004, minister for the environment and water resources between 2004 and 2011, minister for communications and information between 2011 and 2018, and minister-in-charge of cyber security between 2015 and 2018.
+He was the Member of Parliament (MP) representing the Kolam Ayer division of Jalan Besar GRC between 1997 and 2020.

-Education
+Education and early life

 Yaacob attended Tanjong Katong Technical Secondary School (now Tanjong Katong Secondary School).

+He served as a clerk in national service.

 He graduated from the University of Singapore (now National University of Singapore) with a bachelor's degree with honours in civil engineering in 1980.
 He subsequently went on to obtained a PhD at Stanford University in 1989.

 Career

 Academia career

-Yacoob started his career as a postdoc at Cornell University.
+Yaacob started his career as a postdoc at Cornell University.
 He returned to Singapore in 1990 and joined the National University of Singapore in 1991.

 He received his department's teaching excellence award in 1994.
-He is currently on leave of absence from the university as an associate professor.
+He took leave of absence from the university as an associate professor to take up public office.